|Director and Operational Manager|

 Director: Dr Robert Rintoul

-Robert Rintoul is a consultant respiratory physician in thoracic oncology at Papworth Hospital, Cambridge and an Honorary Visiting Senior Fellow in the University of Cambridge.
-He undertook clinical training in Edinburgh and London and performed his PhD in cancer cell biology at the University of Edinburgh.
-Currently he is lead clinician for cancer at Papworth Hospital and Director of the Papworth Hospital Clinical Trials Unit.
-Part-funded by the NIHR Cambridge Biomedical Research Centre, the Cambridge Cancer Centre and the Clinical Research Network Eastern, the focus of his work is around clinical trials and translational research in mesothelioma and the early detection of lung cancer.
-He is Principal Investigator for several clinical trials and Chief Investigator of MesobanK UK.
-He is the sub-specialty research lead for lung cancer for the East of England Strategic Clinical Network and a member of the BTS Science and Research Committee and NHS England Lung Cancer Clinical Reference Group.
+Dr Robert Rintoul is Reader in Thoracic Oncology at the University of Cambridge and an honorary consultant respiratory physician at Papworth Hospital, Cambridge.
+Currently he is lead clinician for cancer at Papworth Hospital and Director of the Papworth Hospital Clinical Trials Unit Collaboration.
+The focus of his work is around clinical trials and translational research in malignant mesothelioma and early detection of lung cancer.
+He is Chief Investigator for several clinical trials and for MesobanK UK, the national bioresource for mesothelioma tissue.
+He is the specialty research lead for lung cancer for the East of England Clinical Research Network and a member of the BTS Science and Research Committee and NHS England Lung Cancer Clinical Expert Group.
+He is the co-lead for the Aerodigestive Programme of the Cancer Research UK Cambridge Centre.
 Publications

 Operational Manager: Dr Vikki Hughes